 Who should consider going on the protocol and WHO SHOULD NOT consider going on the protocol?

-If you have an auto immune disease, you can consider going on the protocol.
+If you have an auto immune disease, you can consider starting with the protocol.
 If you DO NOT have an autoimmune disease, then you can take up to 10 000 iu of vitamin D according to Dr Coimbra which he calls a paltry dose.

 Does the protocol involve any diet?

 Not a diet per se but you need to eat calcium restricted.
 That means that all dairy, calcium fortified or enriched products and most nuts and seeds must be avoided.
 There is calcium in many foods but the before mentioned are the most important to avoid .
-Other than that it is not recommended to have a gluten free diet, but many find that to help reducing inflammation if they respond negatively to it.
+Other than that it is not demanded to have a gluten free diet, but many find that to help reducing inflammation if they respond negatively to it.
 Less high carbohydrates and sugars also help your body fight off disease.
+I wrote a recipe and lifestyle book for it here

 However, there are many diets that work but not for all people.
 You can get lost in Wahls, Swank, Jenkins, OMS, Paleo, High Fat, low carb diets etc. Since I have tried some diets in my life and none seemed to work, I took a gene test that helped me find out what genes I have and what diet works for me.
 I found out that I am not allergic to gluten, and other things that was quite helpful for me to understand how my body responds to food.
 You can see the interview about it here.